enthought/edge-examples/example-minimal/README.md

 * Define EDGE_API_SERVICE_URL in that file.
 The typical value here is ``"https://edge.enthought.com/services/api"``.
 * Define EDGE_API_ORG in that file.
-This is the "short name" displayed in the URL bar when you log into an organiation, for example, ``"default"``.
+This is the "short name" displayed in the URL bar when you log into an organization, for example, ``"default"``.
 * Define EDGE_API_TOKEN.
 You can get one of these by going to the ``/hub/token`` endpoint on the Edge server.